IvettB/585_Lab9/README.md

 - **Input Data:** The client’s signature from Step 3
 - **ZKP Step:** **Step 6 - Server sends a signed token back to the client**
 - **Plain Language Description:**
-The server generates a new challenge token, just as in the Success version, and sends it to the client.
+The server generates a new challenge token, just like in the Success version, and sends it to the client.

 ---